mganopolsky/crossmint/README.md

 # Description:

 This is a very interesting assignment and I truly enjoyed working through this.

-Currently, the code is designed as follows:
+The basics of the implementation are as follows:

+1. Phase 1 - simple double-for-loop creates the X in question
+2. Phase 2
+   1. Read in the GOAL map
+   2. Parse the goal map and determine which objects need to be created
+   3. Make API calls to the CrossMint api, .3 seconds apart, to create these objects, making sure to avoid time outs and overlaoding the server.

 ## Setup